hiromichinomata/mask-map/README.md

 Forked from https://github.com/kiang/pharmacies

 ## What
-Japan mask map silimar to Taiwan mask map.
+Japan mask map is silimar to Taiwan mask map.
 Unfortunately Japanese government doesn't have API for mask.

 I tried to use Twitter API for integration instead.